+ PRACTICAL · HDB

 Adding defects after initial submission

-Within the one-month window, you can add further defects through the Defects Feedback module in the app, or by contacting the BSC.
+Within the one-month window, you can add further defects through the same online request, or by contacting the BSC.

 Past the one-month mark, additions become harder.
 The joint inspection works from the items in your submission; defects you flag late are handled separately, and you fall back on your remaining 12-month Defect Liability Period (DLP) rather than the joint inspection.